 Each year, hundreds of thousands of animals in New Zealand, and an estimated 115.3 million worldwide, are used in the name of science.

 Animals are subject to cruel and archaic experiments that are permitted under NZ law because of the huge misconception that animal-based research and testing can protect and save human lives.

 We do not have to choose between inflicting pain and suffering on animals and finding medical treatments and cures for people.
-Instead, non-harmful and human-relevant research methods can be used to create accurate and far more relevant results!
+Instead, animal-free and human-relevant research methods can be used to create accurate and far more relevant results!
 An end to animal experimentation would be a win for animals, people and science.

 The number of animals used in NZ: